parlance-zz/parlance-zz/README.md

 Hello,

-I've been interested in programming from a young age but pursued a successful career in IT after dropping out of college.
+I've been interested in programming from a young age but pursued a successful career in IT.
 I would like to transition into a more challenging and intellectually fulfilling career in software engineering.

 While I've spent a great deal of time on machine learning projects in the past, I believe that Stable Diffusion and diffusion-type generative algorithms have the potential to change the world (to put it rather mildly).